stefanhts/seasaw/README.md

 # seesaw
-A backend load balancer written in Go, with servers provided with Flask
+A simple backendload balancer written in Go, with template servers provided using Flask